Canon EOS 30D; Canon EF 28-70mm @ 33mm; Gitzo tripod; RRS BH-55; RAW capture: f/16 @ 1/20 sec, ISO 100; Auto Exposure; Auto WB

 Bruhel Point Rocks, one of the more recognizable features of the California Coastal National Monument.
-The exposed reef provides the habitat for a large colony of Harbor Seals that are very visible from the trail.
-Black Oystercatchers, a very vocal shorebird, may be seen and heard moving around the reef.
+The exposed reef at low tide contains numerous tide pools and provides the habitat for a large colony of Harbor Seals that are easily visible from the trail.
+Black Oystercatchers, an extremely vocal shorebird, may be seen and heard moving around the reef.
 Gulls and cormorants are usually present, as well.